microsoft/playwright/docs/src/test-retries-js.md

 ## Retries

 Playwright Test supports **test retries**.
 When enabled, failing tests will be retried multiple times until they pass, or until the maximum number of retries is reached.
+By default failing tests are not retried.

 ```bash
 # Give failing tests 3 retry attempts